rodekruis/espocrm-template-shelter/README.md

 > [!IMPORTANT]
 > Make sure to back up your EspoCRM instance before installing this extension.

+> In order to make use of the full functionalities of this extension (automatic processes with flowcharts and reports), the [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/) of EspoCRM is needed.

 1. If not done already, [install EspoCRM](https://docs.espocrm.com/administration/installation/).
 2. Install [PAM](https://github.com/rodekruis/espocrm-template-pam/tree/main)
 3. Download the .zip file with the extension: [extension.zip](https://github.com/rodekruis/espocrm-template-shelter/raw/refs/heads/main/extension.zip).